 I used to live near to New York’s Chinatown, and every so often, I’d walk over from my apartment to shop for greens and fish, and sometimes some gorgeous dragon fruit.
 On my way back, I always used to stop at this little Vietnamese run deli to have a banh mi sandwich.
 They were so simple and delicious.
-Here’s our version for your delight.
+This Vietnamese Chicken Sandwich is our version for your delight.
+This recipe makes two sandwiches, so remember- sharing is caring!

 - ¼ cup rice or apple cider vinegar